rtryan98/rtryan98.github.io/_posts/2025-10-04-ocean-rendering-part-1.md

 A small note: the so-called peak-enhancement factor $$\gamma$$ may be modified.
 Some oceanographic literature suggest values between 1 and 2, which better match different sea states.
-Using a value of 1 will cause the JONSWAP spectrum to converge to a Pierson-Moskowitz spectrum, which is shown in [Appendix A2](#a2-non-directional-oceanographic-spectra).
+Using a value of 1 will cause the JONSWAP spectrum to converge to a Pierson-Moskowitz spectrum, which is shown alongside a plethora of different spectra in [Appendix A2](#a2-non-directional-oceanographic-spectra).

 The Texel-MARSEN-ARSLOE (TMA) spectrum is given as a modification of the JONSWAP spectrum, with the purpose of enhancing the accuracy when utilizing the JONSWAP spectrum for shallow waters.
 This modification is given as a simple multiplication with the Kitaigorodskii depth attenuation function $$\phi(\omega, h)$$, which is approximated by: